Foreigner (Cat Stevens album)

-Foreigner is the seventh studio album released by British-Emirati singer-songwriter Cat Stevens in July 1973.
+Foreigner is the seventh studio album released by British singer-songwriter Cat Stevens in July 1973.
 In addition to the minor hit "The Hurt", which received a moderate amount of airplay, Foreigner also included such songs as "100 I Dream" and the 18-minute-long "Foreigner Suite", which took up the entirety of side one.
 It is the first album written and produced solely by Stevens.
+It was mostly recorded in Jamaica using a brand new musical group, except for Jean Roussel on keys.
+The title comes from the feeling of being "a bit of an outsider" to R&B and soul music, Foreigner's genres, as well as Stevens's experience living in Brazil as a tax exile.

-In Canada, the album was ranked at #100 for its first 3 weeks before jumping to #48.
-It reached its peak of #5 in the 9th week, ranking #5, 5, 6, 5, 5, 6 before going down.
+Although Foreigner sold well, with the album reaching No. 3 on both sides of the Atlantic, it was not favorably reviewed, and its release was not followed by a tour.
+In Canada, the album was ranked at number 100 for its first three weeks before jumping to number 48.
+It reached its peak of number 5 in the ninth week.